robstave/Meowcards/cards/java-oo/oo-quizcards1.md

 What does OOP stand for?

-a) Object-Oriented Programming
+- A. Object-Oriented Programming
-b) Objective Operation Procedure
+- B. Objective Operation Procedure
-c) Oriented Object Programming
+- C. Oriented Object Programming
-d) Operational Object Programming
+- D. Operational Object Programming

 ### Back

-The correct answer is **a) Object-Oriented Programming**.
+The correct answer is **A. Object-Oriented Programming**.

 Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects," which can contain data and code.
 OOP uses objects to design and organize programs[1](https://www.indeed.com/career-advice/interviewing/oops-interview-questions).